codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 However, CodeIgniter can also automatically route HTTP requests based on conventions and execute the corresponding controller methods.

+.. warning:: To prevent misconfiguration and miscoding, we recommend that you disable
+    the auto-routing feature.

+.. important:: The auto-routing routes a HTTP request with **any** HTTP method to a controller method.

 Enable Auto Routing
 ===================